Florence Treadwell Boynton: Early life

 Florence "Mina" Treadwell was born in San Francisco in 1876, the daughter of miner and inventor John Bartlett Treadwell and Mary "May" Sulgwynn Wentworth Treadwell; the family understood May Wentworth to be the daughter of inventor Isaac Singer.
 Florence Treadwell was raised in Oakland, where she and Isadora Duncan were close friends from girlhood.

 Career

-Treadwell taught music and dance, and opened a dance studio in her Berkeley home, called the Temple of Wings or Temple of Winds, inspired by Isadora Duncan's work.
+Treadwell taught music and dance, and opened an open-air dance studio in her Berkeley home, called the Temple of Wings (sometimes misnamed "Temple of Winds"), inspired by Isadora Duncan's work.
 She started four seasonal dance festivals.
-She promoted "Open Air Motherhood", a parenting philosophy that maximized children's outdoor time, beginning with outdoor birth, with attended reforms in clothing, footwear, diet, and education.
+She promoted "Open Air Motherhood," a parenting philosophy that maximized children's outdoor time, beginning with outdoor birth, with attendant reforms in clothing, footwear, diet, and education.
 "It is not necessary that all women of a country be mothers," she said in 1911.
-"But it is necessary that all the children of a country be mothered and cared for in the best possible way".
+"But it is necessary that all the children of a country be mothered and cared for in the best possible way."